Articles

 3. Finalize Setup and Verify Nagios XI Is Functioning Properly

-After you have successfully migrated your Core data to your new XI Instance, set up user permissions using XI’s multi-tenant views.
+After you have successfully migrated your Core data to your new XI Instance, set up user permissions using XI’s user accounts, permissions, and visibility controls.
 These views enable you to control which employees can see what within the solution, so employees only see the information that is relevant to their job.
 After users are set up, choose who gets alerted when problems arise.

 Once you’ve finalized user permissions, verify that the Instance is functioning correctly by checking that your Hosts and servers are transmitting data as expected and that XI is receiving the information needed to monitor effectively.